 Figure x.
 Title or description of image.
-Adapted/Reprinted from Webpage title, by Artist, Year, URL
+Adapted/Reprinted from Webpage title, by Author, Year, Retrieved from URL

 Artist.
 (Year).
 Title of artwork [Medium].
-Gallery, City, Country: OR URL
+City, State/Country: Gallery.
+OR DOI/URL

 Brack, J. (1955).
 The fish shop [Oil on composition board].
-Museum of Modern Art, Melbourne, Australia.
+Melbourne, Australia: Museum of Modern Art.